Apolipoprotein L1: Kidney disease

 Many African Americans are descendants of people of West African nations and consequently, also have a high prevalence of APOL1 risk alleles as well as APOL1 associated kidney diseases.
 The frequency of the risk alleles in African Americans is more than 30%.
 The existence of these alleles has been shown to increase the risk of developing diseases such as Focal Segmental Glomerulosclerosis(FSGS), Hypertension Attributed-End Stage Kidney Disease (ESKD), and HIV-Associated Nephropathy(HIVAN).

 The prevalence of the risk alleles in African Americans with these kidney diseases shown in recent studies are 67% in HIVAN, 66% in FSGS, and 47% in hypertension-attributed ESKD.
 Hispanic populations such as Dominicans and Puerto Ricans demonstrate a mixture of genetic influences that include African ancestry resulting in a prevalence of the APOL1 variants as well.
 Studies have also determined the prevalence of each individual allele in FSGS cases as well.

 Focal segmental glomerulosclerosis (FSGS)

 The prevalence of the G1 risk allele in African Americans with FSGS is 52% and 18-23% in those without FSGS.
 The prevalence of the G2 risk allele in African Americans with FSGS is 23% and 15% in those without FSGS.

 FSGS is a kidney disease that affects younger individuals therefore, its effects are slightly different from the effects of general non-diabetic ESKD.
 In a recent study, the mean ages of onset of FSGS for African Americans with 2, 1, and 0 APOL1 risk alleles was 32yrs, 36yrs and 39yrs, respectively.
-APOL1 variants also have a tendency to manifest FSGS at relatively young ages; FSGS begins between the ages of 15 to 39 in 70% of individuals with two APOL1 risk alleles and 42% of individuals with of 0 or 1 risk alleles.
+APOL1 variants also have a tendency to manifest FSGS at relatively young ages; FSGS begins between the ages of 15 and 39 in 70% of individuals with two APOL1 risk alleles and 42% of individuals with of 0 or 1 risk alleles.